-"Evidence of the Height Discrepancy"
+"Evidence of Height Discrepancy"

 Finally, Oswald's assassination 48 hours later in the basement of the Dallas police building by a mafia man who allegedly wanted to avenge the honor of Jackie Kennedy was the logical continuation of this conspiracy that had planned to trap him, and next to silence him.

 Having said that, Lee Harvey Oswald was not an ordinary citizen, and he was not involved in JFK's assassination by accident.
-Today, it is quite certain that Oswald was a double agent in pay of the USA and the USSR, and when he came back the USA in June 1962, after having spent two and half years in Minsk, he worked for the CIA and the FBI as well.
+Today, it is quite certain that Oswald was a double agent in pay of the USA and the USSR, then when he came back the USA in June 1962, after having spent two and half years in Minsk, he worked for the CIA and the FBI as well.
 It is also quite certain that Lee Harvey Oswald was firmly connected with men linked with the assassination of President Kennedy, among whom the man who was in charge of killing him, Jack Ruby.

 This essential aim of this first part has been to support objectively the thesis of the plot on the basis of irrefutable testimonies and convincing facts.